sitzelwucht/journal-app-nodejs/README.md

 ## Use

-This is a node.js app where the user creates an account and can then perform various actions after logging in: read and write entries, give them tags, search for entries including a given string.
+This is a node.js app where the user creates an account and can then perform various actions after logging in: read and write entries, give them tags, search for entries including a given string, search by tag, delete entries.
 Authentication with Passport takes place before displaying any account-specific information.

 ## Installation